 If you decide about using a media type, please checkout the great documentation for each of those media types and

-evaluate the media types before you roll your own media type and stick to just application/json
+evaluate the media types before you roll your own media type and stick to just application/json!

-PS: If you don't want to have links
+PS: If you don't want to have links in your JSON at all, the rfc5988 defines

-also special Link
+also special Link headers.